 - Learn about international primary care models and tools, and disseminate promising elements

-The program rotates its world region of focus from year to year.
-Mexico, Central and South America in 2016, Eastern Europe and former Soviet Socialist Republics in 2017, Africa in 2018, and Asia in 2019.
+The program rotates its world region of focus from year to year: eastern Europe and former Soviet Socialist Republics in 2017, Africa in 2018, and Asia in 2019.

 The nominee selected receives an award of up to $3,500 (US dollars) to support travel expenses to attend the STFM Annual Spring Conference.
 If feasible, the awardee spends additional time in the United States visiting family medicine programs and the offices of the American Academy of Family Physicians and STFM in Leawood, Kansas.